Skip to main content

 Preparing for Surgery as a Breastfeeding Mother

 Pre-surgery planning is essential.
 By communicating your breastfeeding goals with your surgical team, you can ensure that they make accommodations to support your needs.
-How to talk to your healthcare provider about medications and breastfeeding
+Please see our article: how to talk to your healthcare provider about medications and breastfeeding .
+The Mayo Clinic has developed this module which is a greate too to educate mothers on caring for themselves during surgery.

 • For most procedures, patients must continue to take clear liquids by mouth until 2 hours prior to the procedure to provide adequate hydration.
 The specific number of hours might be different for different surgeries or facilities, always check with your surgical team to find out what they require for your procedure.